openai/maddpg/README.md

 - To run the code, `cd` into the `experiments` directory and run `train.py`:

-``python train.py --scenario simple.py``
+``python train.py --scenario simple``

-- You can replace `simple.py` with any environment in the MPE you'd like to run.
+- You can replace `simple` with any environment in the MPE you'd like to run.

 ## Command-line options